 In order to obtain FDA approval to market a new small molecule product, we must demonstrate the safety and efficacy of our product candidates in humans to the satisfaction of the FDA.
-To meet these requirements, we will have to conduct adequate and wellcontrolled clinical trials.
+To meet these requirements, we will have to conduct adequate and well-controlled clinical trials.
 Before we can commence clinical trials for a product candidate, we must complete extensive preclinical studies that support our planned INDs in the United States.
 At present, all of our product candidates, including our lead product candidate, PC14586, are in preclinical development.
 We cannot be certain of the timely completion or outcome of our preclinical studies and cannot predict if the FDA will accept our proposed clinical programs or if the outcome of our preclinical studies will ultimately support further development of our programs.
-While we recently received authorization to proceed under an IND for our lead product candidate, PC14586, we cannot be sure that we will be able to submit INDs or similar applications with respect to our other product candidates on the timelines we expect, if at all, and we cannot be sure that submission of IND or similar applications will result in the FDA or other regulatory authorities allowing clinical trials to begin.
+As a result, we cannot be sure that we will be able to submit INDs or similar applications on the timelines we expect, if at all, and we cannot be sure that submission of INDs or similar applications will result in the FDA or other regulatory authorities allowing clinical trials to begin.